 Assaf Naor is Professor of Mathematics at Princeton University (formerly at the Courant Institute of Mathematical Sciences of New York University).
 He conducts research on the interface of analysis and geometry, with emphasis on discovering new structural aspects of metric spaces and harnessing this information to various applications, ranging from functional analysis and Banach space theory to harmonic analysis, probability theory, group theory and approximation algorithms.

 Pablo A. Parrilo is a Professor of Electrical Engineering and Computer Science at the Massachusetts Institute of Technology, and Associate Director of the Laboratory for Information and Decision Systems (LIDS).
 His research interests include systems and control theory, mathematical optimization, and computational algebraic geometry.
-Prof. Parrilo has received several distinctions, including the Donald P. Eckman Award, the SIAM SIAG/CST Prize, the IEEE Antonio Ruberti Young Researcher Prize, and the INFORMS Farkas Prize.
+Prof. Parrilo has received the Donald P. Eckman Award, the SIAM SIAG/CST Prize, the IEEE Antonio Ruberti Young Researcher Prize, and the INFORMS Farkas Prize.
+He became a SIAM fellow in 2018.
 He received a PhD in Control and Dynamical Systems from the California Institute of Technology.